 Your doctor may suggest medication to help you make less uric acid or help your kidneys get rid of more of it.

 Treatments may include:

 - Uricosuric agents to help your body pass more uric acid

 - Xanthine oxidase inhibitors to help your body make less uric acid

 If you have a flare of gout, medications can ease pain and swelling.
 These include:

-Colchicine is an ancient gout medicine that’s most effective if taken right away.
+Colchicine is an gout medicine that’s most effective if taken right away.
 Stomach problems are common side effects, but more serious ones can happen too.